Working at a Health Tech Startup: How Does It Differ from Outsourcing?

 Outsourcing

-Growth is often tied to the number of projects managed or team size.
-The path is: Junior Developer → Senior Developer → Team Lead → Project Manager.
-Technical growth can plateau because you repeat similar patterns across projects.
+Growth is tied to projects managed or team size.
+The path is Junior Developer → Senior Developer → Team Lead → Project Manager.
+Technical growth can plateau because you repeat the same patterns.

 Product Company

-- Becoming the go-to person for mobile architecture decisions
+- Becoming the person people ask about mobile architecture

-- Leading the migration from native to Flutter
+- Migrating the apps from native to Flutter

-- Mentoring junior developers on both iOS and Flutter
+- Mentoring junior developers on iOS and Flutter

-Verdict: Both paths offer growth, but product companies reward deep expertise while outsourcing rewards management skills.
+Verdict: Product companies reward deep expertise, outsourcing rewards management skills.

 Compensation

-- Outsourcing companies pay competitively for junior to mid-level developers
+- Outsourcing pays competitively for junior and mid level developers

 - Product companies and startups often pay more for senior roles, especially with equity

-- International product companies (like Jio Health, with American management) tend to offer higher salaries than local outsourcing firms
+- International product companies like Jio Health tend to pay more than local outsourcing firms

-Verdict: Depends on the specific companies.
+Verdict: Depends on the companies.
 Research and negotiate.

 My Recommendation

 Start in outsourcing if you're early in your career.
-The breadth of experience is invaluable.
-You'll learn to work with different codebases, communication styles, and technical challenges.
+You'll work with different codebases, communication styles, and problems.

-Move to a product company once you've built foundational skills (typically after 3 to 5 years).
-The depth, ownership, and impact will accelerate your growth as a senior engineer.
+Move to a product company once you have the foundations, typically after 3 to 5 years.
+Depth, ownership, and impact accelerate your growth as a senior engineer.

 Choose your domain carefully.
-Health tech, fintech, and edtech are domains where deep expertise creates lasting career value.
-Building expertise in healthcare regulations, security requirements, and domain-specific challenges makes you hard to replace.
+In health tech, fintech, and edtech, deep expertise lasts.
+Knowing healthcare regulations, security requirements, and the domain makes you hard to replace.

-I don't regret my years in outsourcing — they made me versatile.
+I don't regret the outsourcing years.
+They made me versatile.
 But joining Jio Health was the best career decision I've made.